tillhoffmann1411/board-game-recommender/README.md

 $ python manage.py migrate
 $ python manage.py createsuperuser
 ```
-..
-This initializes the database and you create a super user for testing.
+⋅⋅⋅This initializes the database and you create a super user for testing.
 When you are done you can exit the bash by entering `exit`
 5. Now the app is setup.
 You can test the Django JSON API by using [Postman](https://documenter.getpostman.com/view/12313948/TVzLpLVA#cbeaa66c-6bb1-4a39-8ffc-9bde38f702f5).
 To access the app visit http://localhost:4200